3RUN/Acknex-CCT/README.md

 It currently supports:
 - collision masks (GROUP_NON_COLLIDABLE, GROUP_COLLIDABLE_NON_PUSHABLE, GROUP_COLLIDABLE_PUSHABLE)
+- pXent_updateCharacterExtents for crawling/standing
+- pXent_setCharacterSettings for changing skinWidth, stepOffset and slopeLimit for all ccts
 - gravity + jumping
 - inertia
-- crawling (UpdateCharacterExtents)
-- sliding on slopes (better not to use)
+- sliding on slopes
 - 3d camera with collision detection and zooming
 - kinematic platform (following the path) + elevator (moving to target position and back)
 - added helper functions to check, if props have smashed the cct